 John’s Campaign

-Johns Campaign is a national campaign calling for the families and carers of people with dementia to have the same rights as the parents of sick children, and be allowed to remain with them in hospital for as many hours as they are needed, and as they are able to give.
+John's Campaign is a national campaign supporting the right for the families and carers of people with dementia to stay with them in the hospital for as much as they are needed and as they can give.
+The campaign also champions the right for people with dementia to be supported by their family carers.

-A Dementia Friends Champion or link person is a member of staff who encourages others to make a positive difference to people under our care and living with dementia.
+A Dementia Champion is an identified member of staff who encourages others to make a positive difference to people under our care and living with dementia.
 They do this by giving information about the personal impact of dementia, and what they can do to help they uphold the Trust initiatives and recommendations of the National Dementia Strategy and Trust strategy and work towards the Dementia Friendly Hospital Charter recommendations.

 Delirium